 The Ocean Beneath is a British electronic music project based in Leeds.
 Influenced by bands such as Gunship, HVOB and Talk Talk, they combine 80’s synthpop elements with modern recording techniques, analogue synthesis and huge melodic grooves to create music that sounds retro, yet fresh and now.
+They’ve just released their debut self-titled EP The Ocean Beneath.
 This EP has been a labor of love for them, working extremely closely with producer Grant Henderson and lyricist/vocalist Nath Jackson to create a first-rate musical offering.
 The songs were recorded at Loom Studio in Leeds, and mastered by Katie Tavini.

-The EP features five tracks, three of which are instrumentals and two with vocals by Nath Jackson.
+The EP features five tracks, three of which are instrumentals and two with lyrics written and sung by Nath Jackson.
 The first track “Wake Up” is a trippy instrumental, with spacey, psychedelic synths set to a languid, strutting beat that almost borders on trap.
 The intricate, pulsating synths have a sci-fi quality at times, giving the track a cool, mysterious vibe that’s almost mesmerizing.
 It nicely conveys images of that hazy state we often feel upon waking up from a deep sleep.

 Next up is “Transcend“, a gorgeous track that calls to mind some of the wonderful 80s songs I loved by A-ha, New Order and Depeche Mode.
 More of those marvelous spacey synths abound here, but this time they’re delivered with a bouncy, upbeat tempo and accompanied by additional sweeping synths that form a lush soundscape for Nath Jackson’s stunning vocals.
 He wrote and sings the encouraging lyrics about overcoming one’s fears and uncertainty, and opening oneself up to all the experiences that life offers: “The secret’s hidden in you.
 Stop and take a look around.
 You never know what you might have found.
 Open up, and soak it in.
 Watch it as your time begins.”
 I love this song.